 A Look on the Inside

 For every cell in the human body, there are about 10 non-human cells.
 These micro-organisms are found in our gut, skin, eyes and nasal passages.
-They’re referred to as microbiota—formerly called microflora.
+They’re referred to as the microbiota—formerly called microflora.

 Of particular interest are the gut bacteria.
 Gut bacteria play a role in our digestion -- and possibly in chronic health issues.
-Irritable bowel syndrome, obesity, Type 2 diabetes, depression, autoimmune disorders and Parkinson’s disease, can all be affected by gut bacteria.
+Irritable bowel syndrome, obesity, Type 2 diabetes, depression, autoimmune disorders, and Parkinson’s disease, can all be affected by gut bacteria.

 The bacteria that our immune systems recognize as “normal” is established in infancy, shaped by diet and environment.
 By age two, a child’s microbiota is believed to resemble an adult’s microbiota.
 Once established, it is believed to remain relatively stable throughout life, however, diet and environment (such as antibiotics), can disrupt the colony of bacteria.

-It is now believed that the gut microbes (bacteria) compete for nutrients and space.
-These microbes can influence food choices by triggering cravings that either benefit them or suppress their bacterial competitors.
+It is now believed that gut microbes (bacteria) compete for nutrients and space.
+These microbes can influence food choices by triggering cravings that either benefits them or suppress their bacterial competitors.
 Research shows that microbes may influence taste receptors by making some foods taste better.
 They can also release hunger-triggering hormones that affect our eating behaviors.

 Mind your microbes